habi498/NPC-VCMP/README.md

 # npc-vcmp
-Implements Non Player Characters (NPC) in VC-MP 0.4 Servers
+Implements Non Player Characters (NPC)  also called bots in VC-MP 0.4 Servers

 # Instructions for building the project.